 Agreement has, at least in theory, now been reached, although the process for reviewing the classification has been substantially altered.
 A notable change is a move to relax the rules on increasing vineyards without affecting classification.

 Somewhat confusingly, the term ‘Grand Cru’ on a bottle of Saint-Émilion is no indication of special quality.
 Every producer is permitted to use the term as part of the standard appellation title.
 Still, some good, albeit unclassified, wines bear the modest ‘Saint-Émilion Grand Cru’ label.

 Bordeaux classifications do not attempt the impossible: a qualitative ranking of producers across this large and disparate region.
 Rather, they sharpen the broad view of Bordeaux’s appellations.
 The quality potential and distinctive characters of Bordeaux’s different terroirs have been assessed, empirically and scientifically, for generations.
 It is the job of the Appellation Controlée system to trace these terroirs and broad personalities.

 Classifications have evolved, sometimes messily, within the most significant appellations, and each ranks a community of peers.
 The shortcomings of quality classifications are undeniable, because the quality potential of a terroir relies upon unpredictable humans for realisation.
 Even a high classification cannot save a reputation if a producer is making average or uninspiring wine.
 In the end, the market decides, and that depends on quality alone.
 Empowering your own judgment and preferences is the most rewarding solution.

-Petrus; Le Pin; L’Eglise Clinet; Vieux Chateau Certan Lafleur amongst the leaders.
+Wines such as: Petrus; Le Pin; L’Eglise Clinet; Vieux Chateau Certan and Lafleur are amongst the leaders.

 The key with this tiny appellation is the reliance on the Merlot grape and the interaction with Cabernet Franc to create their style of wines.